RandomUser99/TwitchVods/README.md

 # TwitchVods

+THIS REPOSITORY HAS BEEN ARCHIVED AND IS NO LONGER MAINTAINED.

 A console app which pulls all of the past broadcast data from the Twitch.tv API for specified channels and creates webpages from the data.

 It creates pages such as this: https://tvods.se/v/lirik.html